paulguitart/tascam_us-428/README_IOStation.md

 ## Loading in Cubase

 Place the script in the Cubase MIDI Remote user-script tree under `PreSonus/IOStation/PreSonus_IOStation.js`, then reload scripts.
 Its device name is **IOStation**.
-The script detects the input and output ports named `PreSonus FP2`, matching the IOStation's FaderPort V2-style MIDI surface.
+The script detects the input and output ports named `PreSonus FP2`, matching the IOStation's FaderPort 2 control surface.
 Disable the original script or other remote devices using those ports before testing this version.

 Retain the hardware DAW mode used with the original script.
 Neither source sends a DAW-mode initialization handshake; this extraction does not establish which power-on mode your unit currently uses.